slott56/Stingray-Reader/docs/source/background.rst

 When is a change a logical layout variant with no semantic impact?
 How do we isolate ourselves from logical and physical variations?

+In this section, we'll dive -- deeply -- into the backgound of Stingray Reader.

-There are two user stories that provide a useful context.
+Here are two user stories we'll use provide a useful context:

 -   **Extract Transform and Load (ETL)**.
 We've got a file of data in the form of a workbook file or perhaps a flat (delimiter-free) COBOL file.